What is the Secret of Building a Disruptive App? Here’s What You Need to Know

 According to Digital Information World, today’s average person has around 80 apps on their phone.
 Out of the 2.1 million apps on the App Store, we only open 30 on a monthly basis.
 Here is the vital bit: we only open nine apps on a daily basis.

-Last month, ESCP Europe’s MSc in Marketing & Creativity students attended a Creative Seminar with StayTouch, whose team worked with the class to solve a real-life challenge focused on launching a new mobile app.
+Last month, ESCP Business School’s MSc in Marketing & Creativity students attended a Creative Seminar with StayTouch, whose team worked with the class to solve a real-life challenge focused on launching a new mobile app.

-This interview with Gaurav Goel, ESCP Europe Master in Management Graduate (Class of 2008), and CEO and Founder of StayTouch will reveal how to implement creativity in building and successfully launching a truly innovative app!
+This interview with Gaurav Goel, ESCP Business School Master in Management Graduate (Class of 2008), and CEO and Founder of StayTouch will reveal how to implement creativity in building and successfully launching a truly innovative app!

 In Gaurav’s opinion, the benchmarking has shifted and the bar is so much higher when it comes to making a disruptive app.
 You are no longer just adding a solution to the mix; you have to really perform and build and understand the audience.